mui/material-ui/docs/pages/blog/mui-x-v6.md

 Select a cell or group of cells like in an Excel sheet.
 Cell selection is a powerful and flexible way to select data in the Data Grid.
-It’s also the base for bulk editing and clipboard importing (coming soon).
+It's also the base for bulk editing and clipboard importing (coming soon).

 <video style="margin-bottom: 5px; width: 100%;" autoplay muted loop playsinline >
   <source src="/static/blog/mui-x-v6/cell-selection.mp4" type="video/mp4" />